 Artificial Intelligence (AI) is making headlines everywhere—but when it comes to buildings, what does it actually do?
 I hosted a discussion at ACEEE’s Summer Study last summer and shared my initial learnings in a blog post “Can Artificial Intelligence Get Us...

-Expanded Role of Energy Codes Since their emergence in the aftermath of the 1970s energy crisis, energy codes have primarily focused on energy efficiency, energy conservation, and consumer energy cost reduction.
-The development and advancement of energy codes over time...
+On January 15, 2026, NBI issued a correction that addressed updates to the criteria pollutant intensity factors for fuel combustion.
+Expanded Role of Energy Codes Since their emergence in the aftermath of the 1970s energy crisis, energy codes have primarily focused on energy efficiency,...

 New Buildings Institute, Lawrence Berkeley National Laboratory, and USGBC’s Center for Green Schools collaborated to host the Schools Clean Energy and IAQ Summit on June 2024.
 Honoring Excellence at the 2025 Green Schools Conference U.S. schools are positioned to catalyze...